 A "Best Practice" is defined as a new or innovative technique that has been proven to work well and can be shared or adopted, in full or in part, by other areas or offices.

 Coordinators may become aware of a procedural problem, or an area causing large amounts of interest.
 These issues should be communicated to the HQ Refund Interest Paid analyst.

-The IMF process begins with interest payable on refunds issued after May 29th, (45 days after the return due date of April 15).
+The IMF process begins with interest payable on refunds issued after May 29, (45 days after the return due date of April 15).
 Centers will begin to see data on the 703-71-XX (XX= campus location number) Refund Case report.
 Prior to 21 and 46, centers should process as many Full Paid returns as possible.
-It would be to the centers advantage after Cycle 20, to verify input dates, and work as many delinquent cases as possible.
+It would be to the centers advantage after Cycle 20, to verify input dates.

 The BMF centers process multiple return types and have return due dates throughout the calendar year.
 Refunds for certain forms are accelerated several times a year as determined by National Office.
 These refunds cannot be intercepted.